Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ConvexHull/README.md

 ## How it works
 1. Create an input geometry such as a `Multipoint` object.
-2. Use `GeometryEngine::convexHull(inputGeometry)`to create a new `Geometry` object representing the convex hull of the input points.
+2. Use `GeometryEngine.convexHull(inputGeometry)`to create a new `Geometry` object representing the convex hull of the input points.
 The returned geometry will either be a `Point`, `Polyline`, or `Polygon` based on the number of input points.

 ## Relevant API
- - Geometry
  - GeometryEngine

 ## Tags